-While training programs offer the most direct route to hospitality management, most individuals, upon graduation, will assume entry level jobs within their preferred hospitality field.
-This entry level jobs can range from working in concierge to being a food and beverage manager for a full-service hotel.
+While training programs offer the most direct route to hospitality management, most individuals, upon graduation, will assume entry-level jobs within their preferred hospitality field.
+These entry-level jobs can range from working as a concierge to being a food and beverage manager for a full-service hotel.

-Think of it as an opportunity to continue your education.
+Think of it as an opportunity to work your way up and learn how to get into hotel management from the inside.
+It’s a great way to continue your education.
 You must be willing to work hard, but with hard work, you will also work your way up the proverbial ladder.

 Develop Your Interpersonal Skills

-Because the hospitality industry is so diverse, you can expect to regularly interact with guests from a wide range of backgrounds.
-Your interpersonal skills and customer service skills need to be impeccable.
+Because the hospitality industry is so diverse, you can expect to interact regularly with guests from a wide range of backgrounds.
+One of the hotel manager qualifications you should work to develop is your interpersonal skills and customer service skills.